joshbrew/OpenSourceCreatorResources/RESOURCES.md

 # Open Source Creator Resources
 A smattering of mostly free and open source software, or at least software with sufficient free versions that I use on the regular.
-Good starting place for anyone's computer career or if you never want to pay a dime and be all-powerful.
+Good starting place for anyone's computer career or if you never want to pay a dime and still be all-powerful.
 The communities around this software are awesome, too.
 Made this mostly just so I don't forget.

 ## Digital Art